 Inhaling any amount of silica can lead to the development of silicosis, but frequent or prolonged exposure causes an increased risk.
 There are three types of silicosis, which are differentiated by the amount of time it takes for the condition to develop.
 Chronic silicosis is the most common form, typically occurring at least 10 years after inhaling a relatively low amount of silica.
 Accelerated silicosis develops more quickly — generally within 5 to 10 years — following a higher level of exposure.
 Acute silicosis can develop within weeks or months after inhaling a very high amount of silica.

-While there are many treatment methods that can help relieve the symptoms associated with silicosis, the cellular therapy offered at the Lung Institute is aimed at addressing the underlying causes of silicosis as well as symptoms.
+While there are many treatment methods that can help relieve the symptoms associated with silicosis, the cellular therapy offered at the Lung Health Institute is aimed at addressing the underlying causes of silicosis as well as symptoms.
 Please contact us today at 888-745-6697 to discuss how this alternative treatment may help you breathe easier.